skankydev/PHPMyMongoAdmin/README.md

 ## Install

+Click Download ZIP
+Unzip this file into the vhost directory

 `php composer.phar install` or `composer install`

 ## How to use

-read the mongodb documentation and have fun
+read the [mongodb documentation](https://docs.mongodb.org/manual/) and have fun